-Ms. Colby is an Environmental Commissioner for Meridian Township; a board member of the Eastside Lansing Food Co-op (ELFCO), a market for local foods and small farm products; and on the Engagement Committee for the Michigan Good Food Charter, a roadmap for Michigan’s food system that is rooted in local communities and centered on good food.
+Ms. Colby is the Vice Chair of the Environmental Commission for Meridian Township; a board member of the Eastside Lansing Food Co-op (ELFCO), a market for local foods and small farm products; and on the Engagement Committee for the Michigan Good Food Charter, a roadmap for Michigan’s food system that is rooted in local communities and centered on good food.

 She is a member of the Michigan Association for Evaluation (MAE) and the Nutrition Obesity Policy Research and Evaluation Network (NOPREN) Food Security Working Group.
 She has also published peer-reviewed articles on language access and communication in health care.

 Additionally, Ms. Colby is an avid gardener, cyclist, and outdoor enthusiast.

 Anna Colby has extensive experience in public policy development, research, and evaluation.
 She focuses on food systems and anti-hunger policy and has additional experience in the areas of health care, immigration, education, workforce, and criminal justice.
 Ms. Colby’s skills include both quantitative and qualitative research methods.
 She has also received training on implicit bias and brings an equity lens to her work.